 The Recession-Proof Specialty

-Because most of us prioritize our healthcare for our kids over ourselves, pediatrics is a great option for uncertain economic times.
+Because most of us prioritize our healthcare for our kids over ourselves, pediatrics is a good option for uncertain economic times.
 Dentistry as a whole can be especially vulnerable to recessions.
 Because most patients may not fully understand how essential oral health is to their wellness, they tend to feel like dental healthcare is optional.
 When it comes to their kids, however, they are much more likely to stick with routine cleanings and will be much more open to completing proposed treatments.

-Great Income Potential
+Substantial Income Potential

 Fun, Engaging Work Environment